kimai/kimai1/.github/CONTRIBUTING.md

 ## Important things to consider

-* Follow PSR-1 code style
+* Follow PSR-2 code style
 * No whitespace changes in a Pull request
-* We know that a lot of the Kimai codebase is old and "funny" ... you can safely ignore that ;-)
+* We know that a lot of the Kimai codebase is old and "funny" ... you can ignore that ;-)
-* You can restructure the code, but that should be done in a independent branch
+* You can restructure the code, but that should be done in an independent branch
 * Make sure the Pull request has a decent size, otherwise we won't be able to review and merge it

 [1]: https://github.com/kimai